tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 4.5 Voxel-wise connectivity analysis

 The voxel-wise seed-based functional connectivity analysis of the resting-state data is conducted via the *voxel_wise_connectivity_analysis* method.
-This method performs two GLMs for each voxel within the grey matter mask of the brain..
+This method performs two GLMs for each voxel within the grey matter mask of the brain.
 In the first GLM, the signal of the left ROI regressor is entered as predictor-of-interest, along with the 36 confound model (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.
 In the second GLM, the signal of the right ROI regressor is entered as predictor-of-interest, again with the 36 confound model (see section 4.3) and spike regressors (see section 4.4) as covariates-of-no-interest, and the signal of each voxel (individually) as outcome variable.

 The GLM (beta) coefficients of the predictors-of-interest (left/right ROI) are extracted by the method and converted to t-maps, and stored as NIFTI files that can be found in the resting-state directory of each subject (e.g. **connectivity_map_lh_xm13101101.nii**, **connectivity_map_rh_xm13101101.nii**).
 The t-values contained within each of these files represent a quantification of the relationship of the left/right ROI signals, in this case the left and right amygdalae, with the signal of each individual gray matter voxel, corrected for the nuisance effects of motion, white-matter, CSF, and global signal (36 confound model), with censoring of the frames flagged as framewise displacement outliers (spike regressors), and corrected for the uncertainty of the beta-coefficient by dividing by its own standard error (effectivity converting it into a t-value).